......Passionate about Latin America......

 Indo-Latin American business and friendship group There are over 3000 members both from India and Latin America exchanging information, ideas and business prospects.

 I have visited all the Latin American countries and feel at home whether it is Tegucigalpa or Tierra del Fuego.
 I continue my travels within and outside India.
+After my retirement in 2012, I had gone to Argentina twice, Mexico twice and Brazil once to participate in conferences.

 - Ambassador of India to Argentina, Uruguay and Paraguay - October 2007 to May 2012.
 Retired from there on 31 may 2012